-5.3 At the Gateway Academy, the SEND team, faculties and wider inclusion team work in collaboration to quickly identify underachievement and a range of additional needs.
-There are well-established processes and responsibilities so that appropriate support is put in place to remove barriers, help students 'catch up' and re-engage with their learning.
-The SEND and wider inclusion team is made up of:
+5.3 At the GLC, the SEND team, phase leaders and wider inclusion team work alongside teachers to quickly identify underachievement and potential barriers to learning.
+There are well-established processes and responsibilities so that appropriate support is put in place to remove barriers, help pupils 'catch up' and re-engage with their learning.
+The SEND and wider inclusion teams are made up of:

 - The Special Educational Needs Co-ordinator (SENDCo)

-- Assistant Headteacher for SEND and Inclusion
+- SEND admin (in LPA and GPFS)

-- Vice Principals for Student Development, and Ethos

-- Progress Leaders

-- Lead Coaches

-- The student wellbeing team
+- Inclusion leads and/or advocates

 - Learning Support Assistants (LSAs)